WebHare/platform/whtree/modules/consilio/doc/topics/consilio/setup.md

 ## Unmanaged catalogs
 Unmanaged catalogs do not support sources but require you to manually add content.
-To set up an unmanage catalog, specify the `managed="false"` attribute to the `<catalog>`.
+To set up an unmanaged catalog, specify the `managed="false"` attribute to the `<catalog>`.
 You may additionally add the `suffixed="true"` flag to be able to partition the data into multiple indices (with the same base name but a different suffix).